-Unemployment benefit: Benefits are payable for a maximum of 7 months; 10 months for beneficiaries aged 50 or older.
-Daily benefits are equal to 50% of the gross average daily wage for the first 6 months and 40% for the 7th month.
-Beneficiaries aged 50 or older receive 50% of the gross average daily wage during the first 6 months, 40% for the next 3 months, and 30% for the 10th month.
+Unemployment benefit: Benefits are paid for a maximum of 8 months; 12 months for beneficiaries aged 50 or older.
+Daily benefits are equal to 60% of the insured's gross average daily wage for the first 6 months and 50% for the 7th and 8th month.
+Beneficiaries aged 50 or older receive 60% of the gross average daily wage during the first 6 months, 50% for the 7th and 8th month, and 40% until the 12th month.

-The gross average daily wage is based on earnings in the previous 3 months.
+The gross average daily wage is based on the insured's earnings in the previous 3 months.

-The maximum monthly benefit is $\notin 830.77$; $\notin 998.50$ if the insured's gross earnings before unemployment were more than $\notin 1,797.31$ a month.
+The maximum monthly benefit is $\in$ 858.58; $\in$ 1,031.93 if the insured's gross earnings before unemployment were more than $\in$ 1,857.48 a month.

-Construction workers receive 80% of earnings during the first 12 months of unemployment; thereafter, 64% for a maximum period of between 18 months and 27 months, depending on the location of the employing firm.
+Construction workers receive 100% of earnings during the first 12 months of unemployment; thereafter, 80% for a maximum period of between 18 months and 27 months, depending on the location of the employing firm.

-Insured persons eligible for reduced benefits receive 30% of the gross average daily wage.
-The duration of benefits depends on the number of days that the insured had worked during the last year before unemployment, up to a maximum of 156 days.
+Insured persons eligible for reduced benefits receive 35% of the gross average daily wage (may rise to 40% for subsequent periods of unemployment).
+The duration of benefits depends on the number of days that the insured had worked during the last year before unemployment, up to a maximum of 180 days.

-The maximum reduced benefit is $\notin 819.62$ a month; $\notin 985.10$ if the insured's gross earnings before unemployment were more than $\notin 1,797.31$ a month.
+The maximum reduced benefit is €844.06 a month; €1,014.48 if the insured's gross earnings before unemployment were greater than €1,826.07 a month.

-Mobility allowance: 80% of the insured's last earnings are paid for up to 12 months; thereafter, 64%.
+Mobility allowance: 100% of the insured's last earnings are paid for up to 12 months; thereafter, 80%.
 The maximum duration of the allowance varies from 12 months to 36 months (24 months to 48 months in southern regions) and is dependent on the age of the worker and the location of the place of employment.

-The maximum monthly benefit is $\notin 830.77$; $\notin 998.50$ if the insured's gross earnings before unemployment were more than $\notin 1,797.31$ a month.
+The maximum monthly benefit is $\in 858.58$ ; $\in 1,031.93$ if the insured's gross earnings before unemployment were greater than $\in 1,857.48$ a month.

-Partial unemployment benefit
+Partial unemployment benefits: